rogeraabbccdd/SDVX-Wallpaper/README.md

 - Clicking on model gives motion reaction.
 - Support X,Y cordinate and size adjustment in Wallpaper Engine.(Some model would be too big or small)
 - (BETA) Special Show in game, might have bugs, welcome for opening issues.

+> [!WARNING]
+> Currently, BPL2 SuddenDeath side hexagon effect is still in progress, so the animation might stuck.

 ## Future Features
 - [x] Precise X,Y,and size adjustment.